 Videos about recycling in Japan

 This is a very delicate subject, and I think some videos will explain it much better.
-Below we will leave videos of Japan our everyday and others explaining in detail separation, collection and recycling in Japan.
+Below we will leave videos from Japan Our Daily Life and others explaining in detail the separation, collection, and recycling in Japan.

 I hope this guide has helped you to know a little about Japan's garbage collection and recycling.
 Is that you?
 What do you think of garbage separation?
 Comment your opinion in the comments and share with friends.